raul-izquierdo/english/sources/grammar/Verb Tenses/The Future.8b.md

     ?
 Volarán a Nueva York la próxima semana: `They’re flying to New York next week` ?
 Llámame en cuanto llegues: `Give me a call as soon as you arrive` (arrive -> llegues) ?
 Cuando estés almorzando, yo todavía estaré en la cama: `When you are having lunch, I'll still be in bed` (are -> estés) ?
-No puedes salir hasta que hayas ordenado tu habitación: `You can't go out until have tidied your room` (have -> hayas) = present
+No puedes salir hasta que hayas ordenado tu habitación: `You can't go out until you have tidied your room` (have -> hayas)
+   = present
         - Eventos programados
         - Subjuntivo español: llegues, estés, hayas,... (siempre con time linkers: when, as soon as, until, before, after...)